swri-robotics/toolpath_offline_planning/README.md

 2) Pretty pictures

 ## Install instructions
 1) Clone the repo into your workspace.
-Then from the workspace root run `wstool init src opp.rosinstall`
+Then from the workspace root run `wstool init src dependencies.rosinstall`

 2) Run rosdep from the root of your workspace to pull dependencies `rosdep install --from-paths src --ignore-src -r -y`